 mSecure has a transparent privacy policy with several points of confidence-boosting security measures.
 Not only does mSecure offer end-to-end encryption, but it also boasts a zero-knowledge architecture, meaning the user is the only person who has access to the master password associated with the account.

 Additionally, mSecure uses the industry-standard AES-256 encryption to increase security, protecting your data at every juncture.
 Your account not only has an account password that only you know, but it also has an account key, a randomly generated 46-character key that only you can access.
-Additionally, all communication is handled with TLS/SSL encryption.
+Finally, all communication is handled with TLS/SSL encryption.

 mSecure third-party audits

 Third-party audits are important for password managers because they provide users transparency and highlight areas of vulnerability.
-It doesn’t appear that mSecure has participated in a third-party audit or published any results from an audit.

 Is mSecure safe to use?